-How's your energy right now?
+How is your energy right now?

 ⚡ Two-step launch